Biography

 was born in Worcestershire, England, and attended King Edward VI College, Stourbridge, where he played clarinet, piano and percussion with numerous orchestras, ensembles and wind bands.
 He continued his education at Brasenose College, Oxford University, where he graduated with an MA in Music.
 Whilst at Oxford, Anthony was awarded a scholarship to conduct the Brasenose chapel choir.

 For 15 years, Anthony also worked with Birmingham Festival Choral Society (BFCS) which, having been founded in 1843, is the longest established chorus still active in Birmingham.
-For 14 of those years, he enjoyed a highly fruitful musical partnership with Music Director Jeremy Patterson, first as his Assistant and then Associate Conductor, before being appointed the choir's Music Director for the 2004/5 season following Jeremy's departure.
+During this time, he enjoyed a highly fruitful musical partnership with Music Director Jeremy Patterson, first as his Assistant and then Associate Conductor, before being appointed the choir's Music Director himself.

-Anthony has also appeared as a guest conductor with many other music organisations, including the Sinfonia of Birmingham and the Birmingham Philharmonic Orchestra.
-With these various groups, he has directed a number of premieres and second performances, including music by Ruth Byrchmore and Andrew Downes (with MYO and CEE), Mikhail Tyetieryev and John Joubert (with BFCS).
-Other activities have included a BBC Radio 3 broadcast of three Christmas carols with BFCS.
+Anthony has also appeared as a guest conductor with a number of other organisations, including the Sinfonia of Birmingham, the Birmingham Philharmonic Orchestra, and the professional orchestra Central England Camerata (CEC).
+With these various groups, he has directed a number of premieres and second performances, including music by Andrew Downes (with MYO, CEE & CEC), John Joubert (with BFCS), and Ruth Byrchmore (with MYO).

 To download a full size copy of my biography photo, please right-click on the link here.